autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 	`beetRootLogConfig`

 As for jetty, they stand above all that "log-framework-soup" and they just simply use a SLF4j implementation that needs no further configuration.
 Hence, the library `slf4j.simple-x.y.z.jar` is packed into `beetroot-jetty.war`.
-The only concern is to add your package to the the jetty basic logging configuration in '{JETTY_BASE}/resources/jetty-logging.properties':
+The only concern is to add your package to the the jetty basic logging configuration in `{JETTY_BASE}/resources/jetty-logging.properties`:

 	## Configure a level for specific logger
 	ch.autumo.beetroot.LEVEL=INFO

-**NOTE**: All logging levels are set to 'INFO' in the beginning!
+**NOTE**: All logging levels are set to `INFO? in the beginning!

 <p align="right">(<a href="#top">back to top</a>)</p>